numbbo/coco/README.md

 numbbo/coco: Comparing Continuous Optimizers
 ============================================

-This code reimplements the original Comparing Continous Optimizer platform (http://coco.gforge.inria.fr/), now rewritten fully in ANSI C with the other languages calling the C code.
+This code reimplements the original Comparing Continous Optimizer platform, now rewritten fully in `ANSI C` with other languages calling the `C` code.
 As the name suggests, the code provides a platform to benchmark and compare continuous optimizers, AKA non-linear solvers for numerical optimization.
-Languages currently available are C, Java, MATLAB/Octave, and Python.
-Support for C++ is expected to be available in the near future.
-Contributions to link further languages are more than welcome.
+Languages currently available are `C`, `Java`, `MATLAB/Octave`, and `Python`.
+Support for `C++` is expected to be available in the near future.
+Contributions to link further languages (including `C++`) are more than welcome.

 See [here](http://numbbo.github.io/workshops) and [here](http://coco.gforge.inria.fr/) and
 [further links](#Further-Links) below to learn more about the ideas behind CoCO.